-Some singles are so used to being in a constant state of agitation that they can't imagine that this kind of tranquility is even possible.
+Some singles are so used to being in a constant state of agitation they can't imagine tranquility is even possible.
 They react to every problem with panic.
 They feel put upon, as if God is punishing them.

 That's not only a hard choice to make, it's hard work to make it happen.
 It requires much more than putting a smile on your face or cultivating an optimistic attitude.
 It takes real perseverance, forgiving yourself when you go back to your old ways, and understanding that you're not going to be able to do this on your own.

 We've all seen people who seem to cruise along in life, never getting ruffled, never losing their temper.
 We wonder what their secret is.
 We wonder how they can be so doggone patient.

 I like the apostle Paul.
 He made a lot of mistakes, and I can identify with that.
 He was also an emotional guy, and I know how that goes, too.
 What's more, Paul was single, and he learned one of life's greatest secrets:

 I can do all things through Christ who strengthens me.
 (Philippians 4:13, NKJV)

 If you don't have Jesus, good luck on having joy and peace no matter what the circumstances.
 You'll be relying on your own willpower, and that can be exhausting.
 Christ strengthens us.
 He is the wind in our sails, so to speak.

 Paul lived a tough life by any standards.
 Somebody was always running him out of town, ridiculing him, beating him to a bloody pulp or stoning him.
 Have you ever been beaten or stoned?
 Neither have I, and we think we have it bad.